datacamp/community-courses-introduction-to-probability-and-data-labs/chapter1.md

 The markdown file contains the instuctions to answer the multiple choice question below.

 <strong>Q2.
-What command would you use to extract just speed of the cars?</strong>
+What command would you use to extract just stopping distances of the cars?</strong>

 *** =instructions
 - `cars$speed`